 If you feed your dog every time he wants to be fed, you’re doing two things.
 First, you’re making him happy for just that moment, and he’ll come back again and again.
 Second, that constant feeding will put extra weight on him, and he’ll be unhealthy for life.
 Here are a few pointers from Team Eukanuba™ handler Al Arthur, based on over 30 years of training experience.

 My dogs always act hungry, and sometimes they even are.
 I’ll feed them at the same time twice a day.
 My feeding program is like a post-work reward.
 My dogs get a small- to medium-sized portion between 6:30 and 7:00 a.m.
-That is before their first work session and after they have had time to cool down.
+That is after their first work session and after they have had time to cool down.
 Their second feeding is bigger, and it’s between 5:30 and 6:00 p.m.
 That is after their second work session and after they have had time to cool down.
 Everyone’s times may be different, but here in the Georgia heat we work early.

 Feed them wet